amanjotkaur06/Inductionprogramme/README.md

 - Dr. Randhir Singh ( Conduct of examination)
   Sir  guided us regarding marks, exam dates, and student ID access through the admission portal.
 He explained how to shift to the academic portal and where to find our syllabus and subjects.
 He also addressed student welfare and encouraged us to participate in cultural fests.
 He said to  focus on both academics and creativity.
 The session was informative and motivated us to stay active and innovative in college life.

+  # Conclusion
+  The induction programme at GNDEC is a successful bridge between school and college.
+Through interactive session, expert talk and campus activities we learn a sense of excellence.
+It helped us to learn values, discipline and opportunities.
+I am pleased to be a part of this prestigious and antonoumous college.
+I am excited to start my academic journey.